lewis-morris/semverbump/docs/usage.rst

 Usage
 =====

-The ``semverbump`` command-line interface provides three subcommands to help manage project versions based on public API changes.
+The ``bumpwright`` command-line interface provides three subcommands to help manage project versions based on public API changes.
 This section explains each command, its arguments, and expected outputs.